 This article was originally published on The Bell Towers.
 Original publish date Jul 21, 2014.
 Original author, Matt MacBradaigh.

-Reynolds High School shooting proves two things about gun control
+The recent Reynolds High School shooting in Troutdale, Oregon proves

 Troutdale OR Police Chief Scott Anderson.
 Photo credit: modified YouTube video screen capture